-A) Tools for Youth Connections Yes No

-Has a genogram or connectedness map been completed v with youth?
+) Tools for Youth Connections Yes No Has a genogram or connectedness map been completed with youth?
 Has a Lifebook been created with or for the youth?

-B) Number of Supportive Adult Connections: For ear relationships that apply for youth at this time. ch category, please write the total no ımber of mea ningful
+(B) Number of Supportive Adult Connections: For each category, please write the total number of meaningful relationships that apply for youth at this time.

 "Meaningful relationships" are defined by the youth.
-This would and who can be counted on for some type of support.
+This would include adults who have some on-going contact with the youth and who can be counted on for some type of support.

-Mother (birth, adoptive, stepmother) Total # of Adult Re tationships for Each Catego
+Total # of Adult Relationships for Each Category

+Mother (birth, adoptive, stepmother)

-Father [birth, adoptive, stepfather]
+Father (birth, adoptive, stepfather)

 Adult siblings

 Other adult relatives

 Current foster parent

 Former foster parent

 Current or former social worker

 Current or former teacher

 Current or former therapist, counselor or psychologist

 Pastor, rabbi or other spiritual leader

-i

-An adult friend, mentor or sponsor 1
+An adult friend, mentor or sponsor

+Other adults (Please list relationships):